Integrate Amplitude with Optimizely Web Experimentation

 Amplitude is an analytics platform built around behavioral event data and user cohorts.
 Integrating Amplitude with Optimizely Web Experimentation sends experiment decision data into Amplitude as user properties and events, enabling you to build behavioral segments filtered by experiment variation, run funnel analyses comparing control and treatment groups, and use Amplitude cohorts to target Optimizely experiments.

-This guide covers two integration methods: the built-in Amplitude integration (a toggle in the Optimizely dashboard) and a custom JSON integration using the track_layer_decision callback for teams that need more control over data formatting.
+This guide covers two integration methods: importing Amplitude’s official JSON template (the recommended path, maintained by Amplitude with configurable form fields) and writing a custom JSON integration using the track_layer_decision callback for teams that need full control over event names and property formatting.
 It also covers Amplitude Audience Sync, which lets you send Amplitude cohorts to Optimizely for experiment targeting.

 How the Integration Works